sathomas/jsDataV.is/src/text/ch7/02-graph.md

 <figcaption><span class="lgcp">D3</span>.js provides tools to help draw the circles and lines for a network graph.</figcaption>
 </figure>

-### Step 7: Add Force-Direction to the Graph
+### Step 7: Add Force Direction to the Graph

 The graph has all the essential components, but its layout doesn't make identifying the connections as easy as we'd like.
-In chapter 4's example the sigmajs library could automate the layout with only took a couple of lines of JavaScript.
+In chapter 4's example the sigmajs library could automate the layout with only a couple of lines of JavaScript.
 To perform that automation, sigmajs uses a force-direction algorithm.
-Force-direction treats nodes as physical object and simulates the effect of forces such as gravity and electromagnetism.
+Force direction treats nodes as physical objects and simulates the effect of forces such as gravity and electromagnetism.

 With <span class="smcp">D3</span>.js we cannot rely on the library to fully automate the layout.
 As we've seen, <span class="smcp">D3</span>.js does not draw any of the graph elements, so it cannot, by itself, set positions and dimensions. <span class="lgcp">D3</span>.js does, however, provide a lot of tools to help us create our own graph layouts.
 One of those tools is the _force layout._ As you might expect, the force layout tool helps us draw our own force-directed graph.
-It handles all of the messy and complex calculations that underly force-direction and gives us results we can use directly in code that draws the graph.
+It handles all of the messy and complex calculations that underlie force direction and gives us results we can use directly in code that draws the graph.

 To get started with the layout, we define a new `force` object.
 That object accepts many configuration parameters, but only five are essential for our visualization.